 The La Cigarra Project is located near the municipality of Parral, in the State of Chihuahua in north central Mexico.
-La Cigarra consists of 8 concessions, totalling approximately 6,330 hectares and has good road access, topography and infrastructure.
+La Cigarra consists of a significant package of mineral concessions, totalling approximately over 32,000 hectares, which was acquired by the Company through an option agreement, staking and purchase.
+Local topography is gentle and the Property has good road access and infrastructure.